 When you register for a course, there is an “i” button that takes you to a full description of each course and its prerequisites.
-We also have an online course catalog online with a full description of each course includes information about any prerequisites: https://virtualcommunityblog.files.wordpress.com/2018/09/aps-course-catalog_fall-2018b.pdf
+The online course catalog also contains a full description of each course with information about any prerequisites.

-For the Core courses (required to apply for the Peer Specialist Certification) three of the courses have prerequisites that need to be completed before you can take the next course:
+For the Core courses (required to apply for the NY CPS peer specialist certification) three courses have prerequisites that need to be completed before you can take the next course in the sequence:

-In the Course Dashboard, you’ll see three courses: Introduction to Person Centered Principles, Olmstead, and Peer Delivered Services Models are “pending” courses until the pre-requisite for each course has been complete.
+In the Course Dashboard, you’ll see these three courses are “pending” courses until the pre-requisite for each course has been complete.

 Some of the Elective course have similar pre-requisites:

 - Integrated Dual Disorders Treatment (IDDT) – the prerequisite is Harm Reduction

 - Psychiatric Advance Directives – the prerequisite is Human and Patient Rights in New York

-And in the Supervision Track also has a prerequisite:
+And the Supervision Track also has a course with a prerequisite:

 What do I need to do to pass a course?

 For each course, there is a posttest.
 A passing score of 75% or higher is required.
 Two attempts are allowed per calendar term.
 If you do not achieve a passing score in two attempts, you can try again on or after the first day of the next term.
-Calendar term start and end dates are posted on the Academy of Peer Services home page (www.academyofpeerservices.org) and the APS Virtual Learning Community home page (www.aps-community.org).
+Calendar term start and end dates are posted on the Academy of Peer Services home page and the Virtual Learning Community home page.

 After achieving a passing score, you will need to fill out a Course Evaluation (required) and then you will be able to print a certificate of completion.

 How can I study for the posttest?